The essential estate planning guide for seniors

 - Physical assets: Real estate, vehicles, boats, furniture, musical instruments, jewellery and works of art.

 - Sentimental items: Photo albums and family heirlooms.

 - Financial assets: Bank account savings, investments, shares, KiwiSaver or other retirement savings, and life or funeral insurance policies.

 As part of the will-writing process, you will need to appoint an executor.
-This person – or people (it could be a good idea to have more than one) – should be at least 18 years of age and be someone you can trust to carry out your wishes.
+This person – or people, as it’s a good idea to have more than one – should be at least 18 and be someone you can trust to carry out your wishes.

 Power of attorney is another important role.
 Their job is to act and make decisions on your behalf and in your best interest should you become seriously ill or incapacitated.
 A medical power of attorney can be appointed to make medical decisions, and/or an enduring power of attorney can be appointed to make legal and financial decisions for you.

 Remember to keep your will in a safe place, and to tell your executor or someone close to you where it is.
 If they can’t find it – and they’ll need the original copy, correctly signed and witnessed – your wishes may not be able to be carried out.

 Even the most basic funeral in New Zealand can cost thousands, with the average funeral being $8,000 to $10,000.